tcalmant/ipopo/CONTRIBUTING.md

 In order to contribute code to iPOPO, you must fork the project then use [GitHub Pull Requests](https://github.com/tcalmant/ipopo/pulls).
-Your code will be reviewed, tested and inserted into the master branch.
+Your code will be reviewed, tested and inserted into the `v3` branch, which is the current development line.

 Your code style must follow some rules, described in the following section.